General Intelligence Presidency

+Structure

+The highest authority for GIP is the King of Saudi Arabia, King Salman.
+In accordance with Article 60 of the Basic Law, he has the authority to dismiss and appoint the directors.

+From 2005 to 2012, Prince Muqrin was the Director General of the GIP and Prince Faisal ibn Abdullah ibn Muhammed Al Saud was his deputy.

 History

 The role of intelligence was recognized by King Abdulaziz Al Saud who had used it in his unification of Saudi Arabia.
 His interest in modern communication increasingly grew when he set up the first radio communications system in Saudi Arabia.
 The kingdom started the intelligence service in 1955 under the name of Al-Mabahith Al Aammah.

 During the reign of King Saud bin Abdulaziz, the General Intelligence was separated from the Mabahith (General Investigation Directorate).
 Intelligence was established as an independent security service with the issuing of the Royal Decree 11 in 1957 that ordered the setting up of a special department under the title of Maslahat Al-Istikhbarat Al-Aammah or (General Intelligence Department).
 During this period two branches of the Presidency were set up locally, the western branch in Jeddah, and eastern one in Dhahran.

 The GIP expanded under King Faisal bin Abdulaziz, with the opening of offices abroad.
 The agency expanded its monitoring of internal threats after the 1979 capture of the Grand Mosque in Mecca.

 The GIP's charter was changed by King Khaled bin Abdulaziz in 1982, by Royal Decree M-5, dated 19 December 1982, which set out its responsibilities, duties, and the limits of its activities.
 This established the internal organization of the agency with a General Department for Operations, the General Department for Administration and Finance, the General Department for Training and Planning, and the General Department for Technical Affairs.
 Along with the National Research Center, and the Center for Media and International Communications (previously Center for Translation and Media).

 In 1997, the Office for External Communications was transferred to the Presidency from the Presidency of the Council of Ministers.
 Its name was also changed to the General Department for External Communications, and it was strengthened with the addition of high-tech equipment and specialists in radio surveillance.
 This period saw the expansion of the activities of the agency abroad with the establishment and development of more offices in other countries, and through more effort to organize its work.

 During the reign of King Fahd bin Abdulaziz the Higher Committee for Development was set up and was chaired by the President of the General Intelligence Presidency; its membership consisted of the heads of the various departments of the GIP.
 Also during the tenure of King Fahd, the administrative structuring of the Information Center was approved.

 In late January 2013, interior minister Prince Muhammad bin Nayef announced that Saudi women would be allowed to work at the directorate.